Lupton family: Anne Muriel Lupton

 Francis Martineau's younger daughter, Anne, (1888–1967) attended Prior's Field School and Newnham College at Cambridge University.
-In the 1920s, Anne and her cousin Elinor Lupton were members of the Classical Association and lived at Beechwood.
+In the 1920s, Anne and her cousin Elinor Lupton were members of the Classical Association.
 She wished to enter the family business, but as women were excluded, she travelled for many years in South America and Canada.
-She never married, but on her return to England, set up home, a sort of Boston marriage, in Chelsea with Enid Moberly Bell, the daughter and biographer of The Times editor Charles Frederic Moberly Bell.
+She never married, but on her return to England, set up home, a Boston marriage, in Chelsea with Enid Moberly Bell, the daughter and biographer of The Times editor Charles Frederic Moberly Bell.
 Moberly Bell was vice-chair of the Lyceum Club for female artists and writers and the first headmistress of Lady Margaret School in Parsons Green.
 In 1937 Anne Lupton financed the purchase of the Georgian property, Elm House – subsequently renamed Lupton House – in which the school is located.
 At Westminster Abbey on 17 October 2017, Lord Chartres "celebrated Anne's support of Lady Margaret School".

-From June 1915, Anne Lupton was the secretary of the Leeds General Hospital Committee and the organising secretary of the 2nd Northern General Hospital at Beckett's Park.
-Anne and her uncle Charles Lupton were guests when King George V visited the Beckett's Park Military Hospital on 27 September 1915.
+From June 1915, Anne Lupton was the secretary of the Leeds General Hospital Committee and the organising secretary of the 2nd Northern General Hospital at Beckett Park.
+Anne and her uncle Charles Lupton were guests when George V visited the Beckett Park Military Hospital on 27 September 1915.
 In March 1920, she was awarded the M.B.E. for her voluntary work for the Leeds Local War Pensions Committee.

-Anne's Newnham College, Cambridge friend – Dorothy Davison – married Anne's brother, Francis Ashford Lupton at St Martin's Church at the family's Newton Park Estate in August 1914.
-They had a daughter, Ruth Hester (1915 - 1952).
+Anne's college friend – Dorothy Davison – married her brother, Francis Ashford Lupton in August 1914.

 A leading welfare campaigner, by 1935 Anne had founded the London Housing Centre and worked as its organiser.
-In 1938, she organised an exhibition at the centre for the centenary of Octavia Hill's birth which was visited at her request by Queen Mary.
+In 1938, she organised an exhibition for the centenary of Octavia Hill's birth which was visited at her request by Queen Mary.
 Other visitors who met with Anne at the centre were George V, Edward VIII and the Queen Mother.
 Lupton collected the material for Moberly Bell's biography of Octavia Hill.

 Geoffrey Lupton

-The eldest son of Henry Lupton (died 1932), Geoffrey Lupton (1882–1949), was a significant figure in the Arts and Crafts Movement.
+Geoffrey Lupton (1882–1949), eldest son of Henry Lupton (died 1932), was a significant figure in the Arts and Crafts Movement.
 He apprenticed himself to Ernest Gimson, described by the art critic Nikolaus Pevsner as "the greatest of the English architect-designers".
-Lupton Hall was built in 1911 at Bedales School which Lupton and his siblings had attended.
+Lupton Hall was built at Bedales School in 1911.
+Lupton and his siblings had attended the school.
 He largely financed the project and commissioned Gimson to design the building.